apache/fluo-website/_recipes-1-2/tools/testing.md

 order: 5
 ---

-Fluo includes MiniFluo which makes it possible to write an integeration test that runs against a real Fluo instance.
+Fluo includes MiniFluo which makes it possible to write an integration test that runs against a real Fluo instance.
 Fluo Recipes provides the following utility code for writing an integration test.